Do you want to become a New Zealand Citizen?

 You are a New Zealand citizen if you are legally adopted by a New Zealand citizen.

 4.Citizenship by grant

-You can apply to the New Zealand government to be granted citizenship.
+As immigrant to New Zealand you can apply to the New Zealand government to be granted citizenship.

 Become an New Zealand citizen by grant

 You will have to meet the following criteria to be granted citizenship: